krish8237/medichat/README.md

 # medichat
-This repository contains the source files of the medical chatbot.
+This repository contains the source files of medical chatbot.
 Implemented using the RAG technique.